kusumi/fileobj/doc/README.examples.md

         > string s[32];
         > };
         > EOF

++ Open a buffer */path/to/data* which contains the data in interest.

         $ fileobj /path/to/data

++ Open a :cstruct buffer which maps data to the C struct *test1*.
+The source data starts from current cursor position, which is 0 in this case.
+The C struct must be defined in *${HOME}/.fileobj/cstruct*, unless the file path is specified in the first argument before the C struct name.

+        $ fileobj /path/to/data
           (command):cstruct test1<ENTER>

++ Save :cstruct buffer it as *./test1.out*.

+        ...
           (command):wq ./test1.out<ENTER>
         $ cat ./test1.out
         struct test1 {